 Given the level of accessibility, a fully paid community may not drive the same traffic to your podcast that a free one will.
 Ultimately, it depends on how well you know your audience, and how much effort you want to put into community management.
 If someone is paying to be part of your community, you may feel pressured to create better content on a more frequent basis.
 If you don’t have the bandwidth for this kind of consistency, a free community might be a better option.

 However, you could go with a mix of both: provide some premium content behind a paywall to reward your most die-hard fans and earn income through your podcast.
 Subscription-based tools such as Patreon allow podcasters to build community among their audience and connect with their most loyal listeners.
 Listeners can unlock exclusive content with paid membership tiers, which could include bonus episodes, behind-the-scenes info, live chats, merchandise, community hangouts, and more.
-Patreon charges subscribers on a monthly basis, allowing your podcast to make a set income per month.
+If you want to learn more about membership platforms, we would recommend you read, the 7 best membership site platforms of 2021.
+Another option is Patreon, which charges subscribers on a monthly basis, allowing your podcast to make a set income per month.

 Increasing Community Engagement